github/docs/content/github/creating-cloning-and-archiving-repositories/licensing-a-repository.md

 - The Open Source Guides' section "[The Legal Side of Open Source](https://opensource.guide/legal/)"{% if currentVersion == "free-pro-team@latest" %}
 - [{% data variables.product.prodname_learning %}]({% data variables.product.prodname_learning_link %}){% endif %}

+### Please check with Licenser for more

+Please always refer to the Licenser (for example Apache if you are using the Apache License) for more if you are stuck or need further advise that we cannot provide.